Dixadxt/Dixadxt/README.md

 #
 <h1 align="center">Hey👋,I'm Diksha!</h1>
-<h4 align="center">I'm a currently enrolled as a Student pursuing my Bachelor's degree in Information Technology.</h4>
+<h4 align="center"> A Passionate Software Developer | Lifelong Learner </h4>

-- 🔭 I’m working on my final year project.
+- 🔭 I’m passionate about building scalable applications and exploring new technologies.

-- 🌱 I’m on track for learning more about Java, Web Development and Data-Structures_n_Algorithms.
+🌱 I’m on track to learn more about Java, Web Development, and Data Structures and Algorithms.

-- 📫 you can shoot me an email at dikshadixit7752@gmail.com, I'll try to respond as soon as I can.
+📫 You can email me at dikshadixit7752@gmail.com.
+I'll try to respond as soon as I can.